-Explore how to express wishes and give polite advice in Spanish using phrases like "Me gustaría", "Debería", and "Querría".
-Practice forming the conditional simple tense to share your future plans and dreams effectively.
+Explore how to express wishes and give advice in Spanish using phrases like "Me gustaría" (I would like), "Querría" (I would want), and "Deberías" (You should), all in the simple conditional tense.

 Listening & reading materials